mdn/browsercompat/docs/draft/views.rst

         * Add the first column: the feature name.
 If it is a string, then wrap in ``<code>``.
 Otherwise, use the best translation of feature.name, in a ``lang=(lang)`` block.
+        * Add any feature flags, such as an obsolete or experimental icon, based on the feature flags.
         * For each browser id in meta.compat-table-important:
             - Get the important browser-version-feature IDs from meta.compat-table-important.browser-version-features.<``feature ID``>.<``browser ID``>